leftmove/wallstreetlocal/README.md

 You can find the compose file [here](./backend/docker-compose.prod.yaml).
 There is no `.env` file though, as all the environment variables are included in the compose file.

-Unless you are runnng the production build for many people, you should change the following settings.
+Unless you are running the production build for many people, you should change the following settings.

 - Run on a single worker
 - Disable telemetry